-From collards to beet to chard, if it’s a hearty leaf, you can transform it into a healthy, baked bite that’s just as addictive as those potato slices you thought were your only tried and true couch companion.
+From collards to beet to chard, if it’s a hearty leaf, you can transform it into a healthy snack that’s just as addictive as those potato slices you thought were your only tried and true couch companion.

 And while curly kale does have the benefit of especially ruffly edges, which offer a nice consistency once dehydrated, for me, it’s all about the flavor profile.
 Mustard greens have an undeniably peppery zing that slightly mellows in the oven.
 The leaves are also on the delicate side, which gives the thin “chips” more of a crisp, melt-onto-your-tongue texture.